mikeasilva/us-labor-market-network/README.md

 ### Classification Model
 Since not every county is classified I developed a model that determined the classification as a function of latitude and longitude.
 This model used 5 classification algorithms and then used a majority rule to come up with the final classification.
 I used this classification model to fill in the blanks.

 I also decided to name the area after the city with the largest population in the area.
-The model's output was explored using [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/U.S.%20Labor%20Market%20Model%20Map.Rmd) which can be seen below (Note: I have lightened the counties that were estimated using the classification model):
+The model's output was visualized using [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/U.S.%20Labor%20Market%20Model%20Map.Rmd) which can be seen below (Note: I have lightened the counties that were estimated using the classification model):

 ![U.S. Labor Market Map](us-labor-market-map.png)